The Long And Winding Road: A Guide to Querying

 So, how do you know when your work is ready to query?

 That's why I've written this blog.
 My aim is to give you a comprehensive guide so you can query with confidence.
 But, I'll say right away, it's complicated.
 There are lots of things to consider, and some of them can be confusing.
-The following advice and graphics are my attempt to explain each step on the long and winding road to being 'query-ready' in a clear, concise way.
+The following advice and graphics are my attempt to explain each step on the long and winding road to querying in a clear, concise way.
 I have also asked my agent, Jared Johnson, to contribute his perspective on what makes a successful query.

 Querying too soon

-My advice is to be kind to yourself if you've done this, you're certainly not alone!
+If you've done this, you're certainly not alone!
 But... avoid doing it from now on.
 My reasons are as follows: